edlau2/Tampermonkey/README.md

 # Scripts

 Note that the PNG files are not part of the installation, they are simple screenshots showing what to expect when the script is run.
+Any bugs or suggestions, feel free to message me on Torn: xedx [2100735]

 **Torn Latest Attacks Extender**